onselakin/tf-workshop/README.md

 This example shows how to run `n` number of virtual machines behind a load balancer, each hosting a simple Node.js web application.

+The example demonstrates:

+- Module usage (inputs/outputs)
+- Remote backend usage
+- Creating `n` number of virtual machines
+- Bootstrapping virtual machines with `cloud-init`
+- Creating a load balancer and connecting the VMs to it

 ## Steps to run the example

 - Login to Azure: